 To tell this other story, we need to ask different questions: how are the biggest Filipino capitalists building their fortunes?
 Why, in the Philippines of the 21st century, is wealth being built in this way?
 How does this strategy compare to strategies seen in other periods of our economic history,s or in other places?
 Finally, what does the success of this strategy mean for the prosperity not just of the few, but of the country as a whole?
 Continue reading “Cash-crop condominiums”

-Originally published on Facebook 1 October 2009.
-The version which appears above was published 5 October 2009 on ABS-CBN News.com, as part of a special report on Typhoon Ketsana (Ondoy), and reprinted 27 October 2009 on Focus on the Global South’s Focus on the Philippines.
+Originally published on Facebook 1 October 2009, written in the wake of the massive flooding triggered by Typhoon Ondoy.
+This version was published 5 October 2009 on ABS-CBN News.com, as part of a special report on Typhoon Ketsana (Ondoy), and reprinted 27 October 2009 on Focus on the Global South’s Focus on the Philippines.

 We need to bring public scrutiny to bear on the big, if hard-to-answer, issues of unsustainable urbanization and land use planning.